obsidian-tasks-group/obsidian-tasks/contributing/Documentation/About Documentation.md

 ## Introduction

 The documentation resides under the [docs](https://github.com/obsidian-tasks-group/obsidian-tasks/blob/main/docs) directory.
-It consists of markdown files, which [Jekyll](https://jekyllrb.com/) will transform into web pages that you can view at <https://obsidian-tasks-group.github.io/obsidian-tasks/> .
+It consists of markdown files, which Obsidian Publish will transform into web pages that you can view at <https://publish.obsidian.md/tasks/> .
 In the simplest case, you can update the existing markdown file and create a pull request (PR) with your changes.

 ## Writing and improving the documentation